 Start by taking the coffee grounds from your coffee maker and placing them on aluminum foil.
 Once they have dried, add a few drops of lighter fluid to the grounds.
 Light the grounds and allow them to burn till they begin to smoke.
 Let the ground continue to smoke after you put out the fire with a damp cloth.
 The smoke and smell are what repels the mosquitoes.

-Professional Mosquito Control
+Professional Mosquito Control in NYC

 These pests can be a nuisance both inside and outside of your home.
 MMPC is here to help if you are looking for a professional pest control service.
 We use effective and eco-friendly mosquito sprays to eliminate your mosquito problems.